Live Is Life (film)

 Live Is Life is a 2021 Spanish adventure comedy-drama film directed by Dani de la Torre and written by Albert Espinosa which stars Adrián Baena, Juan del Pozo, Raúl del Pozo, David Rodríguez, and Javier Casellas.

 Synopsis

 In 1985, five friends plan to escape on midsummer's night to look for a flower that, according to legend, has magical powers.

 Production

 The film is an Atresmedia Cine, 4 Cats Pictures and Life is life AIE production.
 Shooting locations included the south of the province of Lugo (Pantón, Sober, Quiroga, O’Saviñao, Monforte de Lemos) and the province of Ourense (Esgos).

 Release

-It had its official premiere at the 24th Málaga Film Festival on 6 June 2021.
+The film had its official premiere at the 24th Málaga Film Festival on 6 June 2021.
 Although the national theatrical release in Spain was on August 13, it was later delayed to November 5 due to the complications of the theatrical releases by the COVID-19 pandemic.
 Finally, it had to be postponed again to 3 June 2022.
 It was distributed by Warner Bros.
 Pictures Spain.
 It was later released in some territories on Netflix in July 2022.